joaohenriqueferreiradealmeida-del/qa-test-cases/login/login-tests.md

-# Login – Test Cases
+# Test Cases - Login

 ## Objective
 Validate the login functionality to ensure that only registered users with valid credentials can access the system, and that proper error messages are displayed for invalid scenarios.